BurntSushi/bstr/README.md

 ### Future work

-Since this is meant to be a core crate, getting a `1.0` release is a priority.
-My hope is to move to `1.0` within the next year and commit to its API so that `bstr` can be used as a public dependency.
+Since it is plausible that some of the types in this crate might end up in your public API (e.g., `BStr` and `BString`), we will commit to being very conservative with respect to new major version releases.
+It's difficult to say precisely how conservative, but unless there is a major issue with the `1.0` release, I wouldn't expect a `2.0` release to come out any sooner than some period of years.

-A large part of the API surface area was taken from the standard library, so from an API design perspective, a good portion of this crate should be on solid ground already.
+A large part of the API surface area was taken from the standard library, so from an API design perspective, a good portion of this crate should be on solid ground.
 The main differences from the standard library are in how the various substring search routines work.
 The standard library provides generic infrastructure for supporting different types of searches with a single method, where as this library prefers to define new methods for each type of search and